davidmcclure/lint-analysis/notebooks/posts/03-stopwords/post3.md

 ![](images/flat/a-gun-hist.png)

 "Gun" appears 174,286 times; "a" appears 44,510,387 times, about 255 times as often.
 Which of these is more "surprising"?
-At a kind of visual / intuitive level, "gun" obviously has the more dramatic trend - a huge spike around the 95% marker, the moment of the climax, where it literally doubles in volume relative to the baseline across the first half of the narrative.
+At a kind of visual / intuitive level, "gun" obviously has the more dramatic trend - a huge spike around the 95% marker, where it literally doubles in volume relative to the baseline across the first half of the narrative.
 Indeed, if you convert them into probability density functions - throwing out any information about about the overall frequencies - and then compare them to a uniform distribution using pretty much any goodness-of-fit test or distance metric, "gun" will always score higher by a large margin.
 Just using the Euclidean distance - "a" has a distance of 0.004 from the uniform distribution, whereas "gun" is 0.02, over 5x higher.

 ![](images/flat/a-gun-series.png)

-But, when you remember the actual footprint of "a" in the corpus - 44 million occurrences, which represents about X% of all words in all 27k novels - the total quantity of linguistic "mass" that's getting displaced is sort of fascinating and bizarre.
+But, when you remember the actual footprint of "a" in the corpus - 44 million occurrences, which represents about 1.8% of all words in all 27k novels - the total quantity of linguistic "mass" that's getting displaced is sort of fascinating and bizarre.
 In the first percentile, "a" appears 72 *thousand* times more than we'd expect under the uniform distribution, and 40 thousand fewer times in the last percentile.
-(Whereas, "gun" only appears about 1,500 times more than we'd expect at 95%.)
-Here's "a" again, plotted this time with an error bar around the uniform distribution - if "a" had no trend across the plot, then 95% of the bin counts would fall inside of the gray band, which is just a little sliver in the context of the actual data.
-Compared to this, the 518,308 occurrences in the first percentile have a zscore of 109, and the 404,673 occurrences in the last percentile have a zscore of -61, both of which are kind of absurdly large.
+Here it is again, plotted this time with an error bar around the uniform distribution - if "a" had no trend across the plot, then 95% of the bin counts would fall inside of the gray band, which is dwarfed by the actual data.
+Compared to this expected standard deviation, the 518,308 occurrences in the first percentile have a zscore of 109, and the 404,673 occurrences in the last percentile have a zscore of -61, both of which are kind of absurdly large.
 (In fact so large, as Scott Enderle pointed out, that the uniform distribution almost feels like a meaningless / incorrect null hypothesis.
 Though I'm not really sure what the alternative would be.)

 ![](images/flat/a-zscore.png)